Bubble growth in a confined heated polymer: the example of safety glass: Introduction

 It is not surprising then, that safety glass is the subject of active scientific research in terms of blast, bonding, delamination, and breakage performance~\citep{del2016determining,samieian2019bonding, fourton2020adhesion, chen2022pummel, muller2024imperfections, zhou2024post}, and that the PVB polymer has been extensively studied in terms of chemical composition, transport properties, deformation mechanisms, and mechanical response to name a few~\citep{corroyer2013characterization, arauz2023water,pauli2024simplified,yang2024deformation, lopez2019mechanical,centelles2021viscoelastic, arauz2022extended, stevels2020determination}.
 Yet, a pressing issue remains largely scientifically unexplored, one the industry recognizes and actively tests against: \textit{bubbles}.
 The latter may appear after manufacturing, during quality control tests, or simply over the glass lifetime.

-While bubbles are magnificent objects (the authors surely think so), their appearance as presented in \hyperref[fig1]{figure~1}, can in some cases defeat the very purpose of glass: optical transparency.
+Bubbles can defeat the very purpose of glass which is optical transparency.
+To this end, \hyperref[fig1]{figure~1} presents a plurality of cases of safety glass failure by bubbling.
+The presence of such bubbles leads to entire production batches being scrapped during manufacturing, or worse, recalled from a customer site\textemdash a situation that leads to eventual losses, monetary or otherwise, for both suppliers and consumers.
+This situation comes with environmental implications because safety glass is difficult to recycle, both technically and economically.

 The likelihood of bubble formation is tested destructively using a so-called bake test (EN ISO 12543-4) wherein a piece of finished glass is placed inside an oven at 100°C for 16hrs to induce bubble formation.
 Presumably, the test indicates whether air\textemdash the presupposed culprit behind bubbles\textemdash is present in large quantities in the glass assembly.
-Failing the bake test results in entire glass batches being scrapped, or worse, recalled.